-v)In the prior years, Atlantique Telecom SA, a subsidiary of the Group, has been engaged in arbitration proceedings against SARCI Sarl ("SARCI"), a minority shareholder of one of its subsidiaries, Telecel Benin where SARCI was seeking compensation for alleged damages caused to Telecel Benin by Atlantique Telecom during the period from 2002 till 2007.
+v) In the prior years, Atlantique Telecom SA, a subsidiary of the Group, has been engaged in arbitration proceedings against SARCI Sarl ("SARCI"), a minority shareholder of one of its subsidiaries, Telecel Benin where SARCI was seeking compensation for alleged damages caused to Telecel Benin by Atlantique Telecom during the period from 2002 till 2007.
 Two arbitration proceedings on the same issue had been cancelled upon Atlantique Telecom's request in 2008 and 2013.
 In November 2015, the Arbitral Tribunal of a third proceeding launched in 2013 has awarded Sarci damages amounting to approximately EURO 416 million (AED 1.6 billion).
-Certain local courts have considered that this award is enforceable against the Group's assets in other jurisdictions.
-Sarci has started execution proceedings in Benin and other African countries which with the exception of Togo were denied or have been stalled by the local Courts.
-Execution measures were allowed by a first instance court in Togo but have been appealed and suspended.
+Sarci has started execution proceedings in several African countries which with the exception of Togo were denied or have been stalled by the local Courts while the execution measures allowed by a first instance court in Togo have been appealed and suspended and are still under dispute.
 On the substance of the award itself, Atlantique Telecom has initiated legal proceedings before the Appeal Court of Cotonou in order to obtain the cancellation of the award of this third arbitration process and the suspension of any execution thereof.
-The court decision on the request for stay of execution and for cancellation of the award of this arbitration, which was initially due on 26 October 2016, was postponed several times and the file was finally transferred to the Constitutional Court following a request of SARCI for unconstitutionality of the proceedings.
-The Constitutional Court has rejected the merits of SARCI request and has remitted the matter back to lower Court.
-Next hearing before the Court of Appeal is now scheduled for 3 May 2017.
+The court decision on the request for stay of execution was granted in June 2017, the decision on the cancellation of the award of this arbitration is being regularly postponed for reasons of procedure or constitutional challenges by of Sarci (which have been rejected) and also for reasons inherent to the organization of the Beninese justice system.
+There is currently no certain date for such a decision.

 vi) In April 2016, Etisalat Misr received notice of arbitration proceedings initiated by Vodafone Egypt Telecommunication Company (Vodafone).
 Vodafone is seeking to recover outstanding interconnection fees payable as a result of principle set by Court's decision nullifying the National Telecommunication Regulatory Authority (NTRA) set tariffs imposed on operators plus interest dues.
 The arbitration proceedings are still in preliminary stages.
-Given the early stages of this arbitration and based on the submitted arguments and supported documents presented, management believes that the recorded interconnection transactions have been fairly recognized in the condensed consolidated interim financial information as at 31 March 2017.
+Given the early stages of this arbitration and based on the submitted arguments and supported documents presented, management believes that the recorded interconnection transactions have been fairly recognized in the condensed consolidated interim financial information as at 30 June 2017.